mapsteps/customizer-reset/readme.txt

 == Description ==
 Reset, Export & Import the WordPress customizer settings with a simple click of a button.

-You have made changes in the customizer and want to start fresh without undoing each setting individually?
-We've got you covered!
-Reset the WordPress customizer with a simple click of a button.

 **Features:**

 * Reset Customizer Settings
 * Export Customizer Settings
 * Import Customizer Settings

+= Reset Customizer =

+You have made changes in the customizer and want to start fresh without undoing each setting individually?
+We've got you covered!
+Reset the WordPress customizer with a simple click of a button.

+= Export & Import =

+Take a snapshot and export your customizer settings with just a click.

+Customizer Reset allows you to take a snapshot and export/import your customizer settings from directly within the WordPress customizer.
+This can be useful if you want to migrate your customizer settings to a different WordPress installation or child-theme.

+= Compatible Themes =

+This plugin should work with all WordPress themes out of the box!
+It was initally created as a helper plugin for the [Page Builder Framework](https://wp-pagebuilderframework.com/) theme.
+A fast & minimalistic WordPress theme designed for the new WordPress era.

 == Installation ==
 1. Download the customizer-reset.zip file to your computer.